puchkova/textanalyzer/README.md

 The tool calculates and prints for each file:

 - number of words in the file, restricted by:
-	 - stopwords - if passed to the application, those words are not counted.
+	 - stopwords - if passed to the application, those words are not being counted.
-	 - capital letter - if flag *capitalLetter* is passed to the application, only words starting with a capital letter are counted
+	 - capital letter - if flag *capitalLetter* is passed to the application, only words starting with a capital letter being counted
-- number of characters in the words, which are counted
+- number of characters in the words, which are being counted